Morbidly Beautiful

 All Photos Courtesy of XYZ Films

-Horror and comedy have always been a winning combination because face it, we like to laugh when people suffer in amusing ways.
+Horror and comedy have always been a winning combination because, face it, we like to laugh when people suffer in amusing ways.
 When clashing personalities and egos are involved, it’s even funnier.
 Make them estranged best friends with a history who must depend on each other to survive the night, and you have Gatlopp: Hell Of A Game.

-The film opens with a little old lady, yelling at her neighbors for partying too loud.
-When she gets fed up and goes to tell them off, she hears screaming on the other side of the door, which then opens to a trashed and empty apartment — except for an innocent-looking little game lying in the middle of the floor.
+The film opens with a little old lady yelling at her neighbors for partying too loud.
+When she gets fed up and goes to tell them off, she hears screaming on the other side of the door.
+The door then opens to a trashed and empty apartment—except for an innocent-looking little game lying in the middle of the floor.
+This leads to one of the most interesting opening credits sequences I have seen.

 It’s been 10 years since our four friends have hung out together.